b3h3moth/UnixCentric/README.md

 # UnixCentric

 Everything is focused on Unix systems.
-Unix Operating Systems, Unix OS development, Systems Programming, C Language Programming.
+Unix Operating Systems, Unix OS development, C Lnaguage, Systems Programming and Kernel Hacking.

 > Pretty much everything on the web uses those two things: C and UNIX.
 > The browsers are written in C. The UNIX kernel - that pretty much the entire